happy12wedf/pavlov-role-playlists/README.md

+# THIS IS BROKEN RIGHT NOW PLEASE WAIT TILL I FUCKING FIX IT.

 # Pavlov Role Playlists

 Automatically opens Spotify playlists based on your Pavlov role icons.
 Detects roles on your screen and launches the corresponding playlist in the Spotify desktop app.